You can now travel from Penang to Ipoh on the new high-speed ETS trains that started operating on this route from July 2015.

 It is open every day except Sunday.

-You can also book online direct from the KTMB website booking platform for an additional admin fee of 2 RM.
+You can also book online directly from the KTMB website booking platform (tickets now cost the same as the counter price).

-The other option is to book through an online train ticketing agent, which may work out a little cheaper than booking direct on KTM's website.
+The other option is to book through an online train ticketing agent (booking fee may apply).

 Related Pages :